ZWoodstock/Reconstruction-from-prox-points/README.md

 Acknowledgements: National Science Foundation Grants DGE-1746939 and CCF-1715671.

 Related papers:
-- P. L. Combettes and Z. C. Woodstock, A fixed point framework for recovering signals from nonlinear transformations, Proceedings of the European Signal Processing Conference, pp. 2120–2124.
+- P. L. Combettes and Z. C. Woodstock, A fixed point framework for recovering signals from nonlinear transformations, *Proceedings of the European Signal Processing Conference*, pp. 2120–2124.
 Amsterdam, The Netherlands, January 18–22, 2021. \
 Preprint: https://arxiv.org/pdf/2003.01260.pdf

-- P. L. Combettes and Z. C. Woodstock, A variational inequality model for the construction of signals from inconsistent nonlinear equations, SIAM Journal on Imaging Sciences, to appear.\
+- P. L. Combettes and Z. C. Woodstock, A variational inequality model for the construction of signals from inconsistent nonlinear equations, *SIAM Journal on Imaging Sciences*, to appear.\
 Preprint: https://arxiv.org/pdf/2105.07380.pdf